lefebsy/vskubi/README.md

+# WARNING - EOL Security fix

+This extension v0.0.5 will no longer receive security fix.
+If you feel concerned, you should uninstall it and switch to kubi-lite instead, a better extension with many more features.

-# Newer and better version :-)
+## __Kubi-Lite__ : Newer and better version :-)

 A newer version with a better user experience, more features and Theia support is now available.
-This one is freezed, no more evolutions.
-You should consider to switch to VSCode :  [Kubi-Lite](https://marketplace.visualstudio.com/items?itemName=lefebsy.vskubi-lite)
+This one is freezed, no more evolutions. __You should consider to switch to [Kubi-Lite](https://marketplace.visualstudio.com/items?itemName=lefebsy.vskubi-lite)__

+## Informations :

-## VS Code Kubi extension
+### VS Code Kubi extension

 GUI integration in VSCode of Kubi CLI provided by CA-GIP at <https://github.com/ca-gip/kubi>
 Thanks to the extension "Run Me" available at <https://github.com/tomzx/vscode-run-me/blob/master/README.md>

-## Getting started
+### Getting started

 1. Download Kubi CLI an put it in your path, or set the path in the settings
 2. Use `ctrl+k ctrl+i` to invoke the generation of the KubeConfig in your $home.
 Or use the palette command and type `ctrl+p` then `>kubi`
 3. Answer the dialogs box and that's all

-## Integration with Kubernetes extension
+### Integration with Kubernetes extension

 - <https://github.com/Azure/vscode-kubernetes-tools>
 - The command is added on the contextuals menus hover the "clusters view"
 ![screencast](DemoHelp.gif)

-## Configuration
+### Configuration

 ```json
 "vs-kubi": {